MichaelENGs/Portfolio/README.md

 Custom Neural Network engine
 Post Disaster Needs Assesment Automation(PDNAA)

+# Overpass
+Tool for scanning open street map and preforming some analysis on the data.

 # Game Mode
 Processing optimazation tool for gaming designed to be integrated with an elgato stream deck